Expansion joint sealant for bridges increases construction reliability

 - Abrasion resistance: nearly continuous traffic by vehicles of different masses should not affect the expansion joint sealant.

 The solvent used in the sealants may attack plastics resulting in a system failure.
-When applied to substrates other than plastic, polysulfide joint sealants provide excellent adhesion and flexibility allowing for movement associated with stress, vibration and temperature fluctuation.
+When applied to substrates other than plastic, polysulfide expansion joint sealant systems provide excellent adhesion and flexibility allowing for movement associated with stress, vibration and temperature fluctuation.

 - Low temperature flexibility: as the name implies, polysulfide sealants have a high sulphur content.
 This grants the systems exceptional low temperature flexibility.